netcinematics/aPRYZMaGAMEa/src/meta_net/LIBZ/z_SYNTAX_TEST.md

 It is not that easy to invent a system to slice and dice txt such as this.

-> tokenz do not create themselves.
+> tokenz do not create themselves.~
 ---

 ### TRIFECTA_AFFECTA

-Many different ways to group text, concepts and story.
+Many different ways to group text, concepts and story, resulting in the affect of a spark of heart, sense, and thought.

 ---

-# `~aSTORYBOOKaWORDZa~`
+## `_aSTORYBOOKaWORDZa_`

 Beyond belief adventures into rich digital worldz.